 How to remove fake tan

 1. Before you ruthlessly panic scrub your poor bod within an inch of its life, reach for some oil and run a hot bath instead.
 Oil breaks down DHA, the element in tan that gives it colour – great if you’re trying to take it off, not so great when you forget and book in a massage, so, take notes.
-Pour Dr Botanicals Moroccan Rose Restoring Sense Bath Oil into a steamy tub and treat yourself to a long soak – it’s the best first step to evening out those streaky areas.
+Pour a bath oil into a steamy tub and treat yourself to a long soak – it’s the best first step to evening out those streaky areas.

 2. Don’t scrap your scrub altogether, though, try one that’s a little less harsh, like Aesop’s Geranium Leaf Body Scrub.
 Pumice and bamboo stem is rough enough to get the job done without leaving your skin red and oversensitive, while botanical oils (see ya DHA) hydrate and condition.

 3. Depending on whether or not you’re planning on taking your tan off, or if you just want to even out some dodgy streaks, your one-step solution is a tan eraser.
 These contain clever chemicals that slough away dead skin cells, taking your tan off with it.
 Isle Of Paradise Over It Magic Self-Tan Eraser contains liquid exfoliator glycolic acid and micellar water, which removes old tan without causing irritation.
 Wait three days post application, then spray on, rub in and leave to work for 5 minutes before showering off.
 Be sure to engage in some mild bod-buffing action with So Eco’s Exfoliating Gloves using circular motions to really reap the rewards.